ayalamarcelo/pokematch/README.md

+###

-## "PokeMatch, gotta match'em all!"
+<h1 align="center">"PokeMatch, gotta match'em all!"</h1>

+###

+Welcome to PokeMatch!
+This project allows you to experience the fun of memory games while diving into the exciting world of Pokémon.
+With PokeMatch, you can test your matching skills as you try to find pairs of your favorite Pokémon.

+Stay tuned for an immersive gaming experience where you can catch 'em all!

-Use the package manager:
+- Use the package manager:

 ```bash
 npm
 ```
 ### Usage

-First step: `run a new terminal`
+- Run a new terminal.

 ```bash
 $ git clone https://github.com/ayalamarcelo/pokematch.git
 $ npm install
 $ npm run dev
 ```
-Follow the localhost url:
+- Follow the localhost url:

 ```bash
 $ Server listening on http://localhost:4040